nickmccullum/website-submissions/Danish/2020-06-11-python-package-managers.md

 ---
-title: 'History of Python Package Managers'
+title: 'How to Use the Pip Python Package Manager'
 date: 2020-06-11
 author: Danish Yasin
 layout: post